Multimodality, ‘New Literacies & New Basics’:

-Create an L2 dual-language comic that integrates L1 and L2 (English in translation) and that tells a story about language, culture, diversity, place, identity, etc. (also explored in article by Lotherington & Jenson).
+Create an L2 dual-language comic that integrates L1 and L2 (w/ English in translation) and that tells a story about language, culture, diversity, place, identity, etc. (also explored in article by Lotherington & Jenson).
 You may explore your own experiences, stories, conflicts, and histories navigating language, identity and culture).

 If you choose option 2, ensure that the text is dual-language (both languages appear together, somewhat like a polyglot text, though in graphic narrative form).

-Serious Comic does not mean you have to be grim, humorless or dourly solemn in your approach.
-Serious Comic means that you simply take the communicative possibilities of multimdodal/graphic texts – as a genre) – seriously in conveying concepts in narrative form…
+Expectations: Serious Comic does not mean you have to be grim, humorless or dourly solemn in your approach.
+Serious Comic means that you simply take the communicative possibilities of the genre seriously in conveying ideas and experiences in narrative form…

 - Find a few good design models (‘available designs’) – and remix and (re)design.
-Avoid creating a simple ‘comic strip’ and experiment with the affordances of the tool.
+Avoid creating a simple ‘comic strip’ or ‘cartoon’ and experiment with the affordances of the tool.

 - Use ComicLife and reflect upon what you do as you experiment with genres, remix practices, original images, curated images, style and the ‘grammar’ of multimodal design, etc…

-- Four Page (minimum): Post to your website,/ no page limit if you want to keep going.
+- Three-Four Page (minimum): Post to wiki > no page limit if you want to keep going.

-Due in Two Weeks, but start having fun now so we can reflect the experience and process of ‘making’ and multimodal design, and explore what and how people learn through remix and digital storytelling.
+Due before Class 8, but start having fun now so we can reflect the experience and process of ‘making’ and multimodal design, and explore what and how people learn through remix and digital storytelling.